Dockerman Docs

 Dockerman probes the API server before it saves the cluster.

-Switch contexts
+Switch clusters

 Delete a cluster